Hardware-Security/archer/README.md

 As it's not possible to manage exceptions when we use `ArcherMSRManager`, we use this project to send the data out from a linux machine then restore the previous system state.

 # Usage
-In order to use archer, first thing you need is finding all the instructions, goto `ArcherSandsifter` and run it as described in the folder itself.
+In order to use archer, the first thing you need is finding all the instructions, goto `ArcherSandsifter` and run it as described in the folder itself.

 ```
 sudo ./sifter.py --unk --dis --len --sync --tick -- -P1 -t